Abhishek-Dobliyal/Crypt/README.md

  2. pyfiglet Module ( Open up your command shell and type in "pip/pip3 install pyfiglet" )

-# NOTE : The whitespaces in the decrypted message are actually zeroes (which are replaced my whitespaces)
+# NOTE : The whitespaces in the decrypted message are actually zeroes (which are replaced by whitespaces)
 # Take a look at the source code for better understanding